traklabsorg/bootcamp-1.0-MessageBroker/README.md

 message: “hello”,
 });

-consme message from queue (here CHANNEL_ADDED is topic name, BILLING_SERVICE is a service name and third parameter is callback function which has one parameter (result)): sns_sqs.listenToService("CHANNEL_ADDED", "BILLING_SERVICE", (result) => {
+consume message from queue (here CHANNEL_ADDED is topic name, BILLING_SERVICE is a service name and third parameter is callback function which has one parameter (result)): sns_sqs.listenToService("CHANNEL_ADDED", "BILLING_SERVICE", (result) => {
 let data = result.message;
 console.log(data);